soasada/soasada.github.io/_posts/2023-06-18-write-before-code.markdown

 categories: good-practices
 ---

-While working in my own code or code written by others I tend to ask myself: "Why?".
+While working on my own code or code written by others I tend to ask myself: "Why?".

 There are lots of reasons my past self or others did it: a lack of expertise? or maybe a tight schedule, was there a bug related? or some features not covered by your